pnarozniak/COVID-19-tracker/README.md

 * COVID-19-tracker is a full stack web aplication allowing users to check live COVID-19 statistics from all around the world.

 ### Back-end
-* fully written in JavaScript in node using express.js framework
+* Fully written in JavaScript in node using express.js framework
-* fetching live data from https://documenter.getpostman.com/view/10808728/SzS8rjbc api
+* Fetching live data from https://documenter.getpostman.com/view/10808728/SzS8rjbc api

 ### Front-end
 * Fully responsive, modern and clean UI